voggue/sigger/client/schema-ts/readme.md

-# Generate typescript sigger schema specification files
+# Generate typescript sigger specification files

 Used for sigger.ui client